 Yoga, meditation, Ayurvedic Self-care daily routines..

 Join us on a transformative and experiential Integral Vinyasa, Yin, & Karma Yoga Teacher Training Course designed to take you deep within yourself through the alchemical process of yoga.
 You will learn the authentic daily practices of shatkarma detox cleansings, pranayama, meditation, and asana in order for you to feel the lightness and vibrations of the yogic life in a modern world.
 The instructor team trains you to go beyond the physical and mental states so that you learn to speak through your consciousness and live life with equanimity.
-Aligning with Yoga Alliance's latest standards of allowing 40 hours of online education, this yoga teacher training comprises a pre-arrival preparation phase where you can access today our yoga library, DIY cleansing tools if you wish to begin this practice at home today, pre-recorded video lessons, a forum, and various other materials for you to begin your study and practice (the pre-arrival phase can be completed post-departure at home as well).
-The in-person 2-week intensive training with lectures, morning yang active and sunset yin or restorative asana practices, clinics, experiential excursions, and Karma Yog volunteering make for experiential learning and integration.
+Aligning with Yoga Alliance's latest standards of allowing 40 hours of online education, this yoga teacher training comprises a pre-arrival preparation phase where you can access today our yoga library, DIY cleansing tools if you wish to begin this practice at home before arriving in Peru, pre-recorded video lessons, a forum, and various other materials for you to begin your study and practice (the pre-arrival phase can be completed post-departure at home as well).
+The in-person 2-week intensive training with lectures, morning yang active and sunset yin or restorative asana practices, clinics, experiential excursions, and Karma Yoga volunteering make for experiential learning and integration.
 Finally a review and reflection section to be completed after returning home further allows you to integrate the practices in your daily life.
-The main goal of this yoga teacher training is to prepare you in the yoga and ayurveda health sciences and asana postural practice so that you develop a practical and clear vision for teaching and sharing your love of yoga with the world, and go within to deepen your personal practice and growth.
+The main goal of this yoga teacher training is to prepare you in the yogic sciences and asana postural practice so that you develop a clear vision for teaching and sharing your love of yoga with the world, and go within to deepen your personal practice and growth.

 FOUNDATIONS OF YOGA